As an Amazon Associate I earn from qualifying purchases.

 - Take time to do what makes your soul happy.”– Unknown

 Click here if you would like to download a selfcare checklist of ideas.
 I put mine on the side of my dresser mirror so I can accomplish one daily.

 Set up a 15-day selfcare routine and see how you feel before and after.
 And never forget: As with everything, self-care takes practice!

 I hope you enjoyed this and have a few ideas that may help.
-If you wish please comment below with your own self-care tip.
+If you wish, please comment below with your self-care tip.

-DISCLAIMER: If you are feeling overwhelmed in thinking about how to make changes to better prioritize your own self-care, seek help.
-Especially if struggling with mental health concerns, it can be really hard to start making changes to better ourselves.
-Seeing a therapist can help you break down your goals into easier, achievable steps, and support you in this goal of making yourself a priority.
+DISCLAIMER: If you are feeling overwhelmed in thinking about how to make changes to prioritize your self-care better, seek help.
+Especially if struggling with mental health concerns, it can be tough to start making changes to better ourselves.
+Seeing a therapist can help you break down your goals into more manageable, achievable steps, and support you in this goal of making yourself a priority.